Skip to main content

 tools[]Additional tools for the approvability agent.
 The agent always has file browsing and git tools; this field adds more capabilities.

-conclusionneutralControls the check run result when a PR needs human review. neutral (default) means the check is advisory and never blocks merging. failure makes the check fail, allowing you to enforce approvability as a required check via branch protection rules.
+conclusionneutralControls the check run result when a PR needs human review. neutral (default, recommended) means the check is informational — it never blocks merging.
+To gate merge on human approval, use GitHub’s required reviewers. failure makes the check hard-block merge via required status checks — see caveats before enabling.

 Available tools